Western Zone Obesity Network · Patient Guide

 Nausea or discomfort after eatingEat smaller amounts, eat more slowly, chew very well, make sure you’re drinking enough fluids (but not with meals)

-ConstipationDrink more fluids, eat more fibre, be more active, try a stool softener if needed
+ConstipationDrink more fluids (6–8+ cups daily), eat more fibre, be more active, try a stool softener if needed

 DiarrheaLimit high-sugar and high-fat foods, avoid fluids with meals, limit sugar alcohols and lactose if needed